 Queer Alliance TBD

 TriM Music Honor Society Barre

-Outing Club: Dedicated to adventures big and small.
+Art & Adventure Club: Dedicated to adventures big and small.
 Events are scheduled before, during and outside of school.
 Some of our adventures/activities include Hiking/Navigation, Canoeing/Bird watches, Wellness/Nutrition (food), Skiing/Snowshoeing, culture tours/museum visits, Cycling/International Cuisine, and Service to our adventure community (sign making and maintaining for the Appalachian Trail) No experience is required.
 We provide most of the required equipment and can help find the proper clothing if needed.
-The only requirement is a willingness to enjoy an adventure with others Where would you like to go?
+The only requirement is a willingness to enjoy an adventure with others.
+Where would you like to go?

 Jazz Band: Meets Tuesday mornings 6:45 - 7:45 AM and performs jazz music at school events and competes at the state jazz festival annually.
 Students must be enrolled in band, strings, or chorus to take part.

 Pit Orchestra: Meets Sunday evenings 68 PM from September to November and performs the music for the annual fall musical